alecramsay/pg/docs/_pages/glossary.markdown

 **Root map:** The **map** for a state that has the greatest **total population** of its **common core districts** wrto other valid maps.
 In other words, it has the lowest total **edit distance** from all other valid maps.
-As definitively identifying the root districts for a state is computationally infeasible, one can use heuristics to generate an *approximate* root map.
+As identifying the ultimate root districts for a state is computationally infeasible, one must use a heuristic to generate an *approximate* root map.
+Our heuristic is to maximize population compactness.

 **Total population:** The number of people of all ages for a census geography, such as a **block** or **precinct**.
 Contrast this with